 British scientists ran an experiment concerning drinking hot tea on a hot day.
 The tests were conducted using an infrared thermometer which found subjects skins to be less than 0.5℃ when they drank cold drinks.
-If they drank the same amount of iced tea, the temperature of their skin fell from 0.5℃ to 0.8℃ after 9 minutes.
-When the test subjects drank the same amount of warm tea, their skin temperature actually fell to 1℃.
+If they drank the same amount of iced tea, the temperature of their skin decreased 0.5℃ ~ 0.8℃ after 9 minutes.
+When the test subjects drank the same amount of warm tea, their skin temperature actually decreased 1℃.
 Finally the test subjects were given the same amount of hot tea to drink, and amazingly their skin temperature decreased to an amazing 1.5℃~2℃.
 This experiment goes to show that drinking hot tea can actually cool you off better than cold drinks.

 After drinking teas, most people experience increased saliva production in their mouth because of the polyphenols in the tea as well as sugars, amino acids, pectin and vitamins which promote saliva productions.
 It also is because of the extra water in your body after drinking many teas, because tea is also very hydrating.